adamhurm/apollo-mitmproxy/README.md

 📝 This IPA is encrypted and tied to the Apple ID that was used in iTunes when it was downloaded.
 You can't use this IPA across different Apple IDs without re-signing (requires developer certificate) or disabling app signing (requires jailbreak).

 ### Install Apollo IPA
-ℹ The rest of this guide uses macOS
+ℹ This step requires macOS

 On your iOS device, open Settings and go to General > iPhone Storage > Apollo in order to "Offload App".